 Alavi Moghaddam, S. B., Kheirabadi, R., Rahimi, M., & Davari, H. (2020).
 English for schools (12th grade)- vision 3.
 Tehran: Planning and Research Organization of the Ministry of Education.

 Al-Zahrani, A. S. (2015).
 Smartphones wandering at the MALL: A case study investigating the use of smartphones on English oral learning skills in a collaborative mobile-assisted language learning environment.
-(Unpublished doctoral dissertation), University of Northern Illinois.
+Unpublished doctoral dissertation, University of Northern Illinois.

-Celce-Murcia M., Goodwin, J. & Brinton, D. (1996).
+Celce-Murcia, M., Goodwin, J., & Brinton, D. (1996).
 Teaching pronunciation: A reference for teachers of English to speakers of other languages.
 Cambridge University Press.

 Chang, M. (2005).
 Applying self-regulated learning strategies in a web-based instruction: An investigation of motivation perception.
-Computer Assisted Language Learning, 18, 217-230.

 Chinnery, G. M. (2006).
 Going to the MALL: Mobile assisted language learning.
 Language Learning & Technology, 10(1), 9-16.